clickclickonsal/clickclickonsal/README.md

 ### Hi there 👋

+- 🇩🇴  Software Engineer & Master of Pun
+- 💭 I write code that someday will be refactored.
+- 🔭 I’m currently working on [Seso](https://www.sesolabor.com/) to hep build a better labor marketplace for agriculture.
+- 🗣️ Ask me about code things & I will probably respond with a pun
+- 📫 Reach me on the [twitter](https://twitter.com/clickclickonsal)
+- ⚡ Fun fact: I've ran 1100+ miles in 2021

 <!--
 **clickclickonsal/clickclickonsal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.